motticus/DevelopingDataProducts/include.md

 The github of the code is here: [Github](https://github.com/motticus/DevelopingDataProducts).
 The presentation is here: [Presentation](http://motticus.github.io/DevelopingDataProducts/TitanicStudy.html#/).

+Here is an rpubs of this document: [Rpubs](http://rpubs.com/motticus/TitanicStudy).

+Here is the shinyapps.io application step: [Application](https://zagnut.shinyapps.io/DataProducts).

 I found the dataset interesting although I am unsure of the source and whether it is reliable.

 One caveat is list only has 891 objects while the total number of passengers on the Titanic exceeded 2000.
 I have seen the dataset in other areas presumably shared and the list had the same number of objects in that set.